buildbot/buildbot/master/docs/manual/cfg-www.rst

 Currently only one provider is available:

-.. py:class:: buildbot.ldapuserinfos.LdapUserInfo(uri, bindUser, bindPw, accountBase, groupBase, accountPattern, groupMemberPattern, accountFullName, accountEmail, groupName, avatarPattern, avatarData, accountExtraFields)
+.. py:class:: buildbot.ldapuserinfo.LdapUserInfo(uri, bindUser, bindPw, accountBase, groupBase, accountPattern, groupMemberPattern, accountFullName, accountEmail, groupName, avatarPattern, avatarData, accountExtraFields)

         :param uri: uri of the ldap server
         :param bind_user: username of the ldap account that is used to get the infos for other users (usually a "faceless" account)